 - Tell all those close to you that you are quitting (this adds to the commitment)

 - When the date arrives, throw out all the smoking paraphernalia (ex. cigarettes, ashtrays) from your home or car

 - When you get the urge to light up get up, walk, take a few breaths of fresh air and have some water instead

 - Change your routines to reduce the association with smoking (coffee, drinks and parties)

 - Your body’s addiction to nicotine only lasts for 3 days

 - It takes 21 days to get rid of the old habit and to acquire a new habit

 - Nature abhors a vacuum!
 So if you give up something make sure you replace it with something else that’s good for you.

 Are you aware of the scientific fact that drinking coffee before and during pregnancy doubles the risk of miscarriage?
 Studies have found that drinking as little as one cup of coffee per day increases the risk of non-conceiving by 55%.
-Every additional cup keeps raising the risk even further making it difficult to prevent miscarriage.
+Every additional cup raises the risk even further, making it difficult to prevent miscarriage.